-Methods and technologies from Artificial Intelligence (AI) have already entered many areas other than only computer sciences.
-For the last few years, AI approaches have also become extremely useful tools in environmental engineering.
-Here, one relevant application area is the optimization of processes in wastewater treatment plants (WWTPs).
-Besides the examination of the technical states of the different environmental systems, their human managers' knowledge and experiences from past events gain more and more importance.
-In this paper, we will present two examples for approaches from Experience Management (EM), specifically based on Case-Based Reasoning (CBR) in the field of wastewater treatment (WWT): first, a DSS to Identification and Counteraction for Harmful Microorganisms in WWTPs and the second approach deals with a Predictive Controller for SBR plants.
+For the last years, Artificial Intelligence (AI) approaches have become useful tools in environmental engineering.
+Here, one relevant application area is the optimization of wastewater (WWTP). treatment plants Besides the examination of technical aspects of the different environmental systems, their human managers' knowledge and experiences from past events gain more and more importance.
+In this paper, we will present several examples for approaches from Experience Management (EM) for control tasks and Decision Support Systems (DSS), specifically based on Case-Based Reasoning (CBR) in the field of wastewater treatment.